vninomtz/vninomtz/README.md

 Software Engineer

 - I’m currently working on enterprise systems and resolving related problems
-- I’m currently interested in Golang, Distributed Systems, CRDTs, software solutions design and software development process like RUP, XP and DevOps.
+- I’m currently interested in Golang, Distributed Systems, Networking, design and more.
 - I'm looking to make a life by researching and building about software

 ## Hobbies & Other